17-Month STEM Extension Information

 A student pursing a period of STEM Extension must:

-- Work either paid or unpaid for an E-Verify employer at least 20 hours per week
+- Work either paid or unpaid for an E-Verify employer at least 20 hours per week (Please note that some employers might not allow unpaid employment or volunteering during the Post OPT or STEM period.
+For example UMass Lowell does not allow it.)

 - Work in a position related to the STEM degree and in student’s field of study